jedrazb/j.blaszyk.me/src/pages/geometric-deep-learning-overview/index.md

         return F.log_softmax(x, dim=1)
 ```

-With just 140 nodes in the training set we are able to achieve $>80%$ classification accuracy for the rest of the nodes, the resulting classified Cora dataset looks as follows:
+With just 140 nodes in the training set we are able to achieve >80% classification accuracy for the rest of the nodes, the resulting classified Cora dataset looks as follows:

 ![Cora dataset](./cora.png)
 *Figure 2: Semi-supervised node classification result on Cora dataset.*

+It shows that Geometric Deep Learning is an elegant and performant approach when dealing with non-Euclidean structures.

 ***